In the New Testament, the word stenographer (or stenography) does not occur. How do we know they were at work in Jesus’s ministry?

 Hebrews 2:3-4

-Hearers of the Lord were busy with establishing for future generations what they heard, while miracles occurred.
+Hearers of the Lord were busy with establishing (bebaio-o establish for the future) for future generations while they were listening to the Lord (Jesus), also while miracles occurred as God’s testimony of approval.
 Can it be more clear?

 John